brifordwylie/aws_ml_engineer_capstone/README.md

 Welcome to my capstone project for the Udacity AWS Machine Learning Course <https://www.udacity.com/enrollment/nd189>.

+## Project Overview

-For this project I'm going to explore some alternative ways of computing confidence for regression data and model prediction.
-The project is mostly about using AWS and deploying models that are a bit different from the standard XGBoost or Random Forest.
+For this project I'm going to explore ways of computing confidence for regression model predictions.
+In particular we'd like to deploy 'sets of models' into AWS, ensembles for bootstrapping and quantile regression.
+Our model scripts and endpoints will use groups of models and provide additional information like prediction intervals and quantile ranges.
+We're also going to compare/contrast these against a KNN model for regression confidence metrics.

-One of the models will be a **composite set** of models that computes quantile regression for targets and residuals.
-The second model will be a K Nearest Neighbors (KNN) model using Scikit-Learn.

-### Alternative Methods for Measuring Confidence
+### Methods for Measuring Regression Confidence

-1. **Prediction Intervals using Bootstrapping:**
+1. **Prediction Intervals using Bootstrapping**
    - Bootstrapping involves repeatedly sampling from the training data and fitting the model multiple times to generate a distribution of predictions.
-This can be used to estimate prediction intervals and confidence intervals.
-   - **Advantages:** Robust and distribution-free.
-It provides a straightforward way to estimate uncertainty.
+This can be used to estimate prediction intervals.
+This approach should be robust and doesn't make assumptions about a particular distribution.
+It should provide a straightforward way to estimate uncertainty.
-   - **Drawbacks:** Computationally intensive and may require many iterations to get stable estimates.

-2. **Ensemble Methods (e.g., Random Forests, Gradient Boosting):**
-   - Ensemble methods like Random Forests inherently provide a measure of uncertainty by using multiple trees and averaging their predictions.
-The spread of predictions from different trees can be used to estimate confidence intervals.
-   - **Advantages:** Often more stable and less sensitive to individual outliers.
-   - **Drawbacks:** Can be computationally expensive and may require tuning to balance bias and variance.
+1. **Quantile Regression**
+   - A set of models with different objective functions that can provide quantile estimates for predictions.
+Combines the benefits of quantile regression and ensemble methods.
+We'll estimate a range of quantiles that should give us a 'spread' of target values within that region of feature space.

-3. **Bayesian Methods:**
+1. **Bayesian Methods**
    - Bayesian methods incorporate prior knowledge and provide a probabilistic framework for estimating uncertainty.
 Techniques like Bayesian Neural Networks or Gaussian Processes are commonly used.
-   - **Advantages:** Provides a principled approach to uncertainty estimation and incorporates prior knowledge.
-   - **Drawbacks:** Can be complex to implement and computationally demanding.

-4. **Quantile Regression Forests:**
-   - An extension of random forests that can provide quantile estimates for predictions.
-   - **Advantages:** Combines the benefits of quantile regression and ensemble methods.
-   - **Drawbacks:** Still computationally expensive and may require careful tuning.

 ### Domain Background
-For many modeling domains the prevalent perspective is that more data is always better.
-I'd like to investigate whether using just the **high quality** data is better than using **all** of the data for training and modeling.

-Within the domain of drug discovery, training data often comes from bench experiments where a property like solubility is measured.
+Within the domain of **drug discovery**, training data often comes from bench experiments where a property like solubility is measured.
 As part of the data collection, there is often **systematic noise** where measurement variability is expected.
 There can also be anomalies associated with measurement errors or data entry issues.
 For all of these scenarios, we'd like to provide a set of data quality models that together will provide a data confidence score for each observation.

 For this project, I'm going to use the AQSol public data as a representative dataset.
 For more information and details please see [Datasets and Inputs](#datasets-and-inputs).